jonlpersson/ed-latimore/site/_posts/2021-11-10-how-to-stand-up-for-yourself.md

 Being willing to fight is more important than being able to fight.
 This is a lesson I learned firsthand on the streets of Pittsburgh in the housing project where I lived that I’ve written about extensively [here](https://edlatimore.com/lessons-from-the-ghetto-willingness-to-fight/).

 Where I grew up there were always people looking to fight—people I call jackals who have a genuine taste for violence.
 They would usually be members of a gang.
-Statistics show that gang members love fighting amongst themselves, something that is only getting worse.<sup><a class="footnote" rel="footnote" href="#fn:2">2</a></sup>
+Statistics show that gang members love fighting amongst themselves, something that is only getting worse.<sup>[2](#fn:2){: .footnote rel="footnote"}</sup>

 But even jackals understand that fighting requires effort.
 It’s a lot easier to get you to fall in line with threats of violence than to actually beat you to the ground.
 Don’t be a doormat.